Organizations are made up of human beings. And let’s be honest — we’ve all had those life-handing-us-lemons days, right? Like this guy, for example…

 Leaders have to view their work differently too.
 It’s not just about projects and products, though that’s certainly part of it.
 Leadership becomes increasingly human.
-It’s about serving people and helping them grow and develop–helping them become more appropriately human.
+It’s about serving people and helping them grow and develop — helping them become more appropriately human.#Leadership is about more than projects & products.
+It's about people. #companyculture Click To Tweet

 I’ve said it before, but really, we have to intentionally think differently about our respective workplaces.
 Most of us spend the bulk of our waking hours at work, so our organizations are literally habitats for human beings.
 They’re places where clumps of humans come every day to not only work, but live.